abinit/abinit/doc/tutorial/rf1.md

 {% dialog tests/tutorespfn/Input/trf1_5.in tests/tutorespfn/Refs/trf1_5.out %}

-As for the other RF tests, the changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in are all gathered in the first part of this file.
+As for the other DFPT tests, the changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in are all gathered in the first part of this file.
 Unlike the other tests, however, the multi-dataset mode was used, computing from scratch the ground-state properties, then computing the effect of the ddk perturbation, then the effect of all